alwaysai/image-capture-dashboard/README.md

 - [alwaysAI account](https://alwaysai.co/auth?register=true)
 - [alwaysAI CLI tools](https://dashboard.alwaysai.co/docs/getting_started/development_computer_setup.html)

 Clone this repo into a local directory.
-Then cd into the `cv` folder and run `aai app configure` and make the following selections:
+Then cd into the project folder and run `aai app configure` and make the following selections:
 - When prompted to choose a project, use the down arrow and select `Create new project`, choosing any name you like.
 - When prompted to create `alwaysai.project.json`, select `Yes`